prithvish774848474/stopWatch/README.md

+I have build a Stopwatch that will help you to track the time taken to do a certain activity.
+I have build this Web Application in React JS using Vite tool.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.